-The Philodendron hederacerum Rio is a simple house plant with a unique appeal.
+The Philodendron Rio or Philodendron hederacerum ‘Rio’ to be correct, is a simple to care for houseplant with a unique appeal.

 It has pointy leaves and dense foliage with prominent cream/yellow colored stripes in the middle, but what makes it so special, in my opinion, is how easy it is to grow, maintain and store.

-The Philodendron Rio originated from the Rio city in Brazil.
+The Philodendron Rio originated from the city of Rio in Brazil.
 They are believed to have occurred naturally from the Philodendron Brazil plants.

 They do not require much attention but are sensitive to direct light, dryness, and low humidity.